ecoin-project/ecoin-public/README.md

 This repository currently includes manual sample outputs and a validated aggregation step for generating weekly summary JSON files before live API use.

+External reference series such as BTC price may be stored separately from the discourse batches and treated as contextual comparison lanes rather than direct explanatory variables.

+External market-reference plots should be kept separate from discourse-core trend plots to avoid mixing scales and interpretations.

 ## Notes

 This repository is intended for structural observation and hypothesis generation, not direct corpus measurement or performance benchmarking.